Some of the best supplements for hair growth also have the potential to trigger hair loss if they are used incorrectly.

 So if you’re really concerned about hair loss then you might want to skip using creatine but only if you already have a specific type of hair loss called androgenetic alopecia.

-This is the hair loss that causes male patterned baldness and occurs in both men and women.
+This is the hair loss that causes male patterned baldness and occurs in both men and women and is one type of hair loss that can occur in thyroid patients.

 If you have this problem then skipping out on creatine entirely may make the most sense.

-But otherwise, don’t stress about using it, even if you have other types of hair loss like telogen effluvium or alopecia areata.
+Otherwise, don’t stress about using it, even if you have other types of hair loss like telogen effluvium (diffuse hair loss) or alopecia areata (autoimmune hair loss).

 DOWNLOAD FREE RESOURCES